-The sustained pressures of unanswered questions, unsolved problems, and an unknown future have caused leaders to pull back, hesitate and in many cases, play it safe.
+The sustained pressures of unanswered questions, unsolved problems, and an unknown future can cause leaders to pull back, hesitate, and, in many cases, play it safe.

 • I know we already committed, but I’m not sure this is the right time to build.

 • Maybe we should wait to launch the next campus.

 • I think I need to hold back in my preaching with all the cultural tension.

 • Maybe we should not hire anyone right now.